Free vs Paid CAM Tools: Excel or Software?

 - All leases have standard NNN provisions without cumulative caps or negotiated exclusions

-- You have one person who owns and maintains the spreadsheets
+- One person owns and maintains the spreadsheets

-- Your leases don't have gross-up provisions (or have only one lease with standard gross-up language)
+- Your leases do not have gross-up provisions, or only one lease has standard gross-up language

 Upgrade to paid software if:

-- You're past 15-20 leases with varied provisions
+- You are past 15-20 leases with varied provisions

-- You've had a reconciliation dispute or discovered a billing error after the fact
+- You have had a reconciliation dispute or discovered a billing error after the fact

-- You're spending more than 3-4 days per property on annual reconciliation
+- You spend more than 3-4 days per property on annual reconciliation

 - You have cumulative cap structures that require year-over-year tracking

-- You're growing and want a scalable process
+- You are growing and want a scalable process

-For lease administration context — the data that feeds reconciliation — see /blog/lease-administration-cam-data and /blog/lease-management-cre-finops.
+For lease administration context, see /blog/lease-administration-cam-data and /blog/lease-management-cre-finops.

-If you're on the fence, the audit risk quiz helps surface whether your current process has gaps that should inform this decision.
+If you are on the fence, the audit risk quiz helps surface whether your current process has gaps that should inform this decision.

 Need lease data before you reconcile?